 This case, especially Justice Subba Rao’s observations, paved the way for later elaborations on the right to privacy using Article 21.

 In Govind v.
 State of Madhya Pradesh[lxxii], The Supreme Court took a more elaborate appraisal of the right to privacy.
-In this case, the court was evaluating the constitutional validity of Regulations 855 and 856 of the Madhya Pradesh Police Regulations, which provided for police surveillance of habitual offenders including domiciliary visits and picketing of the suspects.
+In this case, the Court was evaluating the constitutional validity of Regulations 855 and 856 of the Madhya Pradesh Police Regulations, which provided for police surveillance of habitual offenders including domiciliary visits and picketing of the suspects.
 The Supreme Court desisted from striking down these invasive provisions holding that:

 “It cannot be said that surveillance by domiciliary visit would always be an unreasonable restriction upon the right of privacy.
 It is only persons who are suspected to be habitual criminals and those who are determined to lead a criminal life that is subjected to surveillance.”

-The court accepted a limited fundamental right to privacy as an emanation from Arts.19(a), (d) and 21.
+The Court accepted a limited fundamental right to privacy as an emanation from Arts.19(a), (d) and 21.
 Mathew J. observed in the instant case,

-“The right to privacy will, therefore, necessarily, have to go through a process of case by case development.
-Hence, assuming that the right to personal liberty. the right to move freely throughout India and the freedom of speech create an independent fundamental right of privacy as an emanation from them that one can characterize as a fundamental right, we do not think that the right is absolute…..
+“The Right to privacy will, therefore, necessarily, have to go through a process of case by case development.
+Hence, assuming that the right to personal liberty. the right to move freely throughout India and the freedom of speech create an independent fundamental right of privacy as an emanation from them that one can characterise as a fundamental right, we do not think that the right is absolute…..

 …… Assuming that the fundamental rights explicitly guaranteed to a citizen have penumbral zones and that the right to privacy is itself a fundamental right that fundamental right must be subject to restrictions on the basis of compelling public interest.”

-Scope and Content of Right to Privacy:
+Scope and Content of Right to Privacy Pre-Puttaswamy Judgment

 Tapping of Telephone